-The Generalised Soil Types beneath the scheme extent is peaty podzols (Scotland's Soils).
-The Major Soil Group is podzols (Scotland's Soils).
+Soils within the scheme extent are recorded as peaty podzols (Scotland's Soils).

 Material assets and waste

 The proposed works are required to resurface the worn carriageway and reinstate road markings.
 Materials used will consist of:

 - Asphaltic material

 - Road-marking paint

 - Bituminous emulsion bond coat

 - Milled in road studs